TineoGilbert/BasicAPI/ApiClient/README.md

 # Creación de API Básica / Basic API creation

 API Básica creada con Laravel para realizar los procesos de Crear y Obtener información.
-La creación de la información se realiza desde la herramienta de POSTMAN y es envíada a la Base de Datos MySql y la Obtención de la información se obtiene desde la (DB) hacía POSTMAN
+La creación de la información se realiza desde la herramienta de POSTMAN y es envíada a la Base de Datos MySql y la Obtención de la información se obtiene desde la (DB) hacía POSTMAN.

+Basic API created with Laravel to perform the Create and Obtain information processes.
+The creation of the information is done from the POSTMAN tool and is sent to the MySql Database and the Obtaining of the information is obtained from the (DB) to POSTMAN.

-## Heramientas Utilizadas
+## Heramientas Utilizadas / Tools Used
 - Laravel
 - POSTMAN